timjeske/DEUS/README.md

 - Easy to use and flexible due to high modularity
 - Returns intuitively interpretable results

 Full documentation is available at <https://timjeske.github.io/DEUS/>

+Script is here <a class="download" href="https://github.com/timjeske/DEUS/raw/master/sample_usage.R" script>script</a>